quentingenet/owt_java_react/README.md

 <br>Concerning front end, application is developed with **React**.

 ## How to contribute ?
-There are possible improvements and ideas... <br>
+There are possibilities improvements and ideas... <br>
 Contributions and pull request are welcome ;-) !

 ## Author